-When it comes to making a grand entrance to your home, there are a number of factors to consider.
+When it comes to making a grand entrance to your home or how to create a grand entrance with pavers, there are a number of factors to consider.

 Pavers are definitely the way to go if you want a look that’s going to last.
 Concrete and asphalt will crack over time due to pressure and settling.
 With a paver drive or walkway, the physics are different, and cracking is rare.
 However, if a single paver does crack, you can replace it without issue.
 Once a concrete or asphalt driveway cracks, you’re stuck with unsightly blemishes that continue to worsen, even if you patch them, unless you break up and re-pour an entire section — a costly process that is both labor and time-intensive, and still looks out of place.

 You should also consider longevity when designing the landscaping for your entrance.
 Even if you’re the type of person who likes to see new colors and textures in your yard with each season, you will want some perennials, trees, and bushes that will remain constant to give your yard a mature look.
 Before planting these, make sure to know the typical growth patterns for these plants for your climate and sunlight patterns.
 Otherwise, you’ll end up having to spend a lot of time digging up and moving plants that grew in an unexpected way.

 Pavers can be hand-cut to create serpentine paths or add geometric shapes and designs.
 A circle of Cambridge Cobble® was added to the design of this Old World Paver™ driveway to create a grand entrance that begins at the property gate.